Dual thermal pseudocritical features in a spin-1/2 Ising chain with twin-diamond geometry: Introduction.

 \section{Introduction.}

 One-dimensional lattice models have recently attracted renewed attention because certain systems display thermodynamic anomalies that closely resemble finite-temperature phase transitions \citep{galisova,strecka16,sm-souza16}.
-These anomalies, known as pseudo-transitions, differ from genuine criticality even though they reproduce several of its characteristic signatures.
-First derivatives of the free energy, such as entropy and magnetization, exhibit steep but continuous variations near a pseudo-critical temperature, while second derivatives, including the specific heat and magnetic susceptibility, develop sharp yet finite peaks \citep{sergio18}.
-Numerical and analytical studies of decorated Ising and Ising-Heisenberg chains have further shown that these pseudo-transitions can mimic essential features of critical phenomena: the correlation length increases rapidly near the pseudo-critical temperature \citep{Icarvalho}, and several response functions follow power-law forms governed by a universal set of pseudo-critical exponents identified in many one-dimensional decorated models \citep{Rojas2019}.
+These anomalies, known as pseudotransitions, differ from genuine criticality even though they reproduce several of its characteristic signatures.
+First derivatives of the free energy, such as entropy and magnetization, exhibit steep but continuous variations near a pseudocritical temperature, while second derivatives, including the specific heat and magnetic susceptibility, develop sharp yet finite peaks \citep{sergio18}.
+Numerical and analytical studies of decorated Ising and Ising-Heisenberg chains have further shown that these pseudotransitions can mimic essential features of critical phenomena: the correlation length increases rapidly near the pseudocritical temperature \citep{Icarvalho}, and several response functions follow power-law forms governed by a universal set of pseudocritical exponents identified in many one-dimensional decorated models \citep{Rojas2019}.